rn-reflux/android_kernel_huawei_hwh1611-q/README.md

-Kernel for Huawei Ascend H1611 from released source
+Kernel for AT&T Huawei Ascend XT (H1611) from released source